Shelf Life Determination

 There are often constraints in the final stages of launching a new product, so utilizing accelerated shelf-life studies can be the best way to expedite the study in addition to using real-time for intervals between sensory tests.
 Models exist for some types of foods to translate the time of storage at an elevated temperature to an equivalent time at room temperature.
 Our technical team can help by designing the study with the appropriate intervals for taste tests and number of panelists.

 Other laboratory indicators (microbiological, chemical or physical) can also be performed if your product is particularly sensitive to any one attribute.
 Our team can assess the characteristics of your products and help you determine the factors to test if laboratory analysis is required.

 It’s important for companies to perform shelf-life studies once the final formulation, packaging and supplier approvals have been made.
 Sufficient quantity of the product must be submitted to ensure the same product can go through the full duration of the study.
 Shelf-life studies should not be considered a single point testing regime.
 Companies should perform confirmation tests on new lots from time to time to confirm the durable life.
 If there are changes to formulation, processes and/or packaging, a new shelf-life study must be performed.

 Consumers have begun to expect Best Before dates on all food products – even those that are not required by the Canadian Food Inspection Agency.
 A properly conducted shelf life study contributes to essential knowledge of the quality of your product and how it performs over storage.

-Additional information on conducting shelf-life studies can be found on Perennia’s Fact Sheet on Shelf Life Studies and on the CFIA’s website
+Additional information on conducting shelf-life studies can be found on Perennia’s Video on Shelf Life, Perennia’s Fact Sheet on Shelf Life Studies and on the CFIA’s website